ohuynh21/cse15l-lab-reports/lab-report-3-week-6.md

 ## Copy whole directories with scp -r
 >### Copying the markdown-parse directory:
 ![Image](/L3_screenshots/copymdparse.png)
+*Note: Because I am recursively copying all files in markdownparse's directory, all the github files are transferred as well.
+This explains there are a bunch of random letters and numbers being transferred to ieng6 in addition to the core files.

 >### Running the tests (via.
 Makefile) on ieng6:
 ![Image](/L3_screenshots/mdparsetestonieng6.png)
+Running "make test" allows me to compile and run `MarkdownParse.java` and its tester file `MarkdownParseTest.java`.
+(This was created in lab 6)

 >### Putting it all together to copy and run the tests in one line:
 ![Image](/L3_screenshots/inoneline.png)